MicrosoftDocs/dynamics-365-fraud-protection/content/psp-user-roles.md

 ---

-# Configuring Access using PSP Roles
+# PSP User Roles and Access

 Microsoft Dynamics 365 Fraud Protection allows you to grant users various levels of access to the tool based on logical or functional roles.